Jupiter (Swallow the Moon)

 "Jupiter" is a song by American singer Jewel, released in June 1999 as the third single from her second album, Spirit (1998).
-For the single release, Jewel re-recorded the vocals, gave the song a more pop sound, and changed the title of the song to "Jupiter (Swallow the Moon)".
+For the single release, Jewel re-recorded the vocals, co-produced the song with Lou Giordano, and changed the title to "Jupiter (Swallow the Moon)".
 A commercial single was issued in the United States and internationally, credited as the "radio version".

 The single was a minor hit in the US, peaking at number 39 on the Billboard Adult Top 40.
 It performed better in Canada, reaching number 47 on the RPM Top Singles chart and number 42 on the RPM Adult Contemporary chart.
 The music video aired on MTV, MTV2 and VH1; MTV had an episode for the video in its "Making the Video" series.